padiketeku/EnvMonMod/EMM-Prac-1-Getting Ready.md

 [Click link to go to the final part of practical 1:](https://github.com/padiketeku/EarthObservation101-Practicals/blob/main/Activity-02-Understanding%20the%20Earth%20Engine%20Interface.md)

-If you have already completed Practical in ENV202/ENV502, skip to practical 2.
+If you have already completed this practical in ENV202/ENV502, skip to practical 2.

 Thanks.